ankitsankhyan/Callify/README.md

 ## Getting Started

-### Prerequisites

-- Android or iOS device with an internet connection.
-- Account registration may be required for certain features.

 ## How to Use

 1. **Make Calls**: Press the "Call" button to call a random stranger.
 Please be respectful and considerate during your calls.